jasonraimondi/issue-nestjs-mercurious-middleware-guard/README.md

 > You can use standard guards, interceptors, filters and pipes in the same fashion with GraphQL as with any RESTful application.

-I read it as I should be able to attach the current_user to the request, and then reference that user later.
+Based on the documentation, I read it as I should be able to attach the current_user to the request in a middleware, and then reference that user later, in a guard, controller, resolver, etc.

 ## Example: